samm81/dmv-slang/README.md

 * Cop - to buy or get something new
 * That's the move - a good course of action
 * Cook - to insult or talk down about
+* Hip - to be "in the know."
+Often used in a literal sense, eg "I got him hip about the sale"

 ##Examples:
 * She jih cute.
 I'm finna go smack.